 The last few years have witnessed a resurgence in the acquisition and consolidation trend for physician practices.
 Most of the interest has come from hospitals or their related organizations (i.e. hospital foundations or IPAs).
-This increased trend stems from two sources: 1) hospitals recognize the increasingly complicated nature of health care reform and the challenge of physicians being able to achieve Federal and State incentive compensation on their own, and 2) physicians close to retirement recognize that they are able to monetize their value in a practice, should the practice be acquired, and their “share” of the practice can be turned into a valuable commodity in the value of their “stock” or their equity interests in the new organization that may have gone unrecognized at retirement without the acquisition.
+This increased trend stems from two sources: 1) hospitals recognize the increasingly complicated nature of health care reform and the challenge of physicians being able to achieve market competitive compensation on their own, and 2) physicians close to retirement recognize that they are able to monetize their value in a practice, should the practice be acquired, and their “share” of the practice can be turned into a valuable commodity in the value of their “stock” or their equity interests in the new organization that may have gone unrecognized at retirement without the acquisition.

 While there are many forces at work in driving the number of acquisitions up, primarily there are: cost efficiencies, better competitive positioning in the market and in reimbursement, and an increasing number of physicians looking to retire.

 Due Diligence Phase

 The Due Diligence phase is a critical phase of an acquisition in information gathering and evaluating whether the practice at question is strong enough to withstand a successful acquisition.